Partnerships

 • Establish the effort as a priority and champion the work.

-• Establish a partnership with a local district or ISD program in the same way the ISD is partnering with Alt+Shift.
+• Establish a partnership with a member district or ISD program in the same way the ISD is partnering with Alt+Shift.

 Form the Implementation Team